jestjs/jest/docs/JestObjectAPI.md

 *Note: When using `babel-jest`, calls to `mock` will automatically be hoisted to the top of the code block.
 Use `doMock` if you want to explicitly avoid this behavior.*

+*Warning: Importing a module in a setup file (as specified by `setupTestFrameworkScriptFile`) will prevent mocking for the module in question, as well as all the modules that it imports.*

 Returns the `jest` object for chaining.

 ### `jest.clearAllMocks()`